 This is a course of the Australian College of Theology

-CERTIFICATE LEVEL UNITS (please see the schedule at the top of this page for what units are available this year)
+(please see the schedule at the top of this page for which units are available this year)

 Introduces students to the literature of the Old Testament, to deepen their understanding of it and to strengthen their faith.